 - Zoonotic disease threats, like coronaviruses, influenza and other emerging pathogens

-The discussion will center around the development and implementation of surveillance and early-warning systems, which are essential to monitoring existing infectious disease threats and better prepare communities for future climate-driven emergence of new outbreaks.
+The panel was of great interest to audiences around the world, attracting a total of 889 registrants, with 418 from North America, 175 from Africa, 105 from Europe, 92 from South America, 87 from Asia and 11 from Oceania!
+The discussion centered around the development and implementation of surveillance and early-warning systems, which are essential to monitoring existing infectious disease threats and better prepare communities for future climate-driven emergence of new outbreaks.

-Learn more about the backgrounds and expertise of our panelists below!
+Learn more about the backgrounds & expertise of our panelists below!

 Also check out our Climate Health Master Class Series, for essential background and presentations from field leaders!